CrashCortez/Cohpi4/README.md

 [Homecoming PC install instructions](https://score.savecoh.com/index.php/topic,372.msg1733.html#msg1733)

-Note penguinrocks will do it for you.
+Note: Penguinrocks will do it for you.

 ## Image and settings